Switzerland has an extensive social insurance system.

 For people living and working in this country and their relatives, Switzerland’s elaborate social insurance system provides extensive financial protection against risks that cannot be managed individually.

-Some say it’s too much protection, others say it’s not enough.
-Ongoing development of the social security system and its adaptation to new challenges is thus a constant balancing act between what’s feasible and what’s desirable.
+Some people believe this protection goes too far, others that it does not go far enough.
+Ongoing development of the social insurance system and its adaptation to new challenges is thus a constant balancing act between what is desirable and what is feasible.

-Even so, compared to other countries, the current system of social security provides a good level of protection: social security covers essential life events, starting with the costs of birth, to occupational accidents and up to death.
+However, by international standards, the existing system of social security provides a good level of protection: social insurance makes substantial contributions – from the costs of birth to occupational accidents and death.

 Advice for insured persons

 The Federal Social Insurance Office’s “Ratgeber Sozialversicherung” (Social Insurance Adviser) provides small and medium-sized enterprises with a comprehensive overview of the individual insurance schemes as well as useful assistance on how to deal with social security companies.

 The brochure “Swiss social insurance system: Sojourn in Switzerland and departure” explains the Swiss social security basics.